Biden urges Congress to pass coronavirus package, promises more action | Politics

 The United States is in the grip of a fresh wave of COVID-19 infections, with more than 4 million new cases and over 35,000 coronavirus-related deaths reported in November, according to a Reuters tally of official data.
 The virus is likely to disrupt production at factories.
 Manufacturing output is still about 5% below its pre-pandemic level, according to the Fed.

-The U.S. Centers for Disease Control and Prevention on Tuesday reported that the number of coronavirus deaths in the United States had risen to 267,302.
-BIDEN TRANSITION
+The U.S. Centers for Disease Control and Prevention reported on Tuesday that the number of coronavirus deaths in the United States had risen to 267,302.
+Treasury Secretary Steve Mnuchin and House of Representatives Speaker Nancy Pelosi were due to speak on Tuesday about both COVID-19 relief and government funding.
+The two have not spoken since talks on coronavirus relief broke down before the Nov.
+3 election.

 ALSO READ